UAE approves Sinopharm's new Covid-19 vaccine

 This comes following “strict monitoring and evaluation” of data from a study conducted in the UAE.

 The study included individuals who were previously vaccinated with two doses of Sinopharm CNBG's inactivated vaccine.
-The seroconversion rate was up to 100 per cent of neutralising antibodies.
+The seroconversion rate (efficacy) was up to 100 per cent in producing neutralising antibodies.
 No side effects were recorded among any of the participants.

-The UAE-based study has also showed an immune response against the emerging variants of the virus in volunteers.
+The UAE-based study has also showed an immune response against new variants of the virus in volunteers.

 The ministry affirmed that the emergency use of the new vaccine is in “full compliance with the regulations and laws for a faster review of licensing procedures”.